Manual repair: Anti-entropy repair

 When you run repair locally on a node using

---in-local-dc, the command runs only on nodes within the same datacenter as the node that runs it.
+-local, the command runs only on nodes within the same datacenter as the node that runs it.

 Otherwise, the command runs cluster-wide repair processes on all nodes that contain replicas, even those in different datacenters.